Make-School-Courses/CS-1.2-Intro-Data-Structures/Lessons/playlist.md

 - Implement a delete_from_head() method to delete an item from the beginning of the linked list
 - Implement a delete_from_tail() method to delete an item from the end of the linked list
 - Implement a find(item) method that takes in one parameter item and returns True if found and False if not
+- Test your solution out by instantiation a LinkedList Object and calling all of the methods you implemented to make a list of your favorite songs

 ### Stretch Requirements/Challenges (Optional)
 1. Add a general delete(item) method that can delete an item anywhere in the list